Pool And Spa Heaters

 or click the "contact form" above left

-The photo below is a Sta-Rite Maxi-E-Therm pool and spa heater.
+The photo above and below is a Sta-Rite Maxi-E-Therm pool and spa heater.
 This heater is my favorite residential gas heater for several reasons:

 1)Note the round combustion chamber - its harder for rats to get inside the enclosed combustion chamber,and its very unlikely for debris to get in exhaust due to its simple but effective design.

 2)It has one of the highest efficiency ratings in its class and price, mainly from the way the gas is mixed with the air before being introduced into the combustion chamber - notice how the gas valve is directly connected to the circular blower which pumps the gas/air mixture to combustion chamber.